airbr/notes/readme.md

 ## About this project

- When I did my undergraduate Bachelors of Law degree (LLB) in New Zealand at Otago University I read an enormous amount.
+ When I did my undergraduate Bachelors of Law degree (LLB) in New Zealand at Otago University there was a lot of reading assigned.
 I was assigned even more than I was able to finish: It is a pretty rigorous course as any graduate will tell you.
 Almost every course had a large printout of course materials.
 I have a collectors streak so I kept all my printouts and notes in a large plastic trunk well until after graduation into 2015:

 ![2015](images/trunkofnotes.png)